 Imagine paying for a "Large" cloud hosting plan when your application only needs "Medium" resources most of the time.
 Or being locked into a "Small" tier that can't handle your growth spurts.

-Here is a breakdown of how the traditional fixed pricing model works:
+Here's how the traditional fixed pricing model works:

 Each of these models has its pros and cons, as it provides stability but can result in inefficiency.
 There are instances where traditional fixed pricing is a better fit and works well for businesses.